Skip to main content

 2. AI-Assisted Flight Deck Systems

-Modern aircraft increasingly use AI for:
+Modern aircraft increasingly use AI for the following:

 • Predictive maintenance